pwa-builder/pwa-starter/README.md

 # pwa-starter

-Welcome to the [lit-element](https://lit-element.polymer-project.org/) edition of the [PWABuilder](https://www.pwabuilder.com/) pwa-starter!
+Welcome to the [PWABuilder](https://www.pwabuilder.com/) pwa-starter!
 Looking to build a new [Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) and not sure where to get started?
 This is what you are looking for!
 The pwa-starter includes everything you need to start building a production ready PWA and follows all best practices.
 You get:

 - lazy-loaded routes using [@vaadin/router](https://vaadin.com/router).
 - A 100 on [Lighthouse](https://developers.google.com/web/tools/lighthouse/), giving you a great starting point for performance and accessibility.